stivale/stivale/STIVALE2.md

 Once the OS is done needing the bootloader, memory map areas marked as "bootloader reclaimable" may be used as usable memory.
-These areas are guaranteed to be aligned to the smallest possible page size (both base and length), and they are guaranteed to not overlap other sections of the memory map.
+These areas are guaranteed to be aligned to the smallest possible page size (4K on x86_64 and IA-32), for both base and length, and they are guaranteed to not overlap other sections of the memory map.

 ## stivale2 header (.stivale2hdr)